 Watching for recurrence

 In general, each follow-up visit includes a discussion with the doctor, a physical examination, and blood tests.
 During some visits, scans may be done.
-At most cancer centers, follow-up visits are scheduled every 2 to 3 months for the first 1 to 2 years after treatment is completed, which is when the risk of recurrence is highest.
+At most cancer centers, follow-up visits are scheduled every 3 to 4 months for the first 1 to 2 years after treatment is completed, which is when the risk of recurrence is highest.
 After that, the time between visits increases over time.
 Later visits may only be 2 to 3 times per year until 5 years have passed.
-Then, annual visits should be continued with an oncologist.
+After 4 to 5 years, patients should discuss options for long-term surveillance with the health care team.
+This might include going to a designated survivorship clinics in a cancer center, receiving ongoing care with the treating cancer care team, or a transfer to a long-term plan with a primary care provider.

 Managing long-term and late side effects